 When I was older we wrote to each other, and so began a new phase in our relationship.

 When I was older I wrote to Auntie Dulcie, and so began our decades-long practice of exchanging letters and greeting cards.
-I remember clearly writing to her when I was studying at university in Brisbane, and later when I was married and living in Bundaberg.
+I remember clearly corresponding with her when I was studying at university in Brisbane, and later when I was married and living in Bundaberg.
 In this way, we remained close although we lived far apart.
 We always kept in touch.
 Whenever I was in Rockhampton and she was visiting or staying with her sister who lived there, I would call in on her.
 We always remembered and feted each other’s birthdays and special occasions.